Lionesses face Brazil in 'special' Finalissima

 Ranked fourth in the world, Wiegman's side are unbeaten since April 2021, a run of 29 fixtures, and have not suffered defeat under their Dutch coach.
 This includes victory at Euro 2022 and a win over world champions United States at Wembley last October.

-As it stands, next week's match against Australia is England's last before they open their World Cup campaign
+As it stands, next week's match against Australia is England's last before they open their World Cup campaign against Haiti on 22 July.

-Following the Finallissima, England face Australia in a friendly at Brentford on 11 April - their only scheduled match for now before their opening World Cup fixture against Haiti on 22 July.

 Unlike England, the Brazilians come into the match with back-to-back defeats, having lost to the United States and Canada at the SheBelieves Cup in February.